AljabrIO/koalja-operator/examples/tf-fashion.md

 directory to update that image and push it to the registry.
 Make sure to update the tag of that image both in the `Makefile` in the `tf-fashion` directory as well as the executor image of the pipeline YAML file.

+## TensorFlow issues

+### Scripts

+While this example is fully functional from a Koalja point of view, the Tensorflow scripts are not optimal and probably incorrect.

+To solve that the code in `learn_script.py` and `image_to_json.py` has to be altered such that the model created, trained and save in `learn_script.py` matches with the image matrix that is being build in `image_to_json.py`.
+Every time `image_to_json.py` is altered, a new docker image has to be build (run `make`) and the image task in the pipeline has to be updated accordingly.

+### Docker images

+The Tensorflow docker images used in this pipeline make use of the AVX instruction set.
+While this instruction set is available in almost all modern CPU's, it is not in a standard KVM that uses qemu.
+As a result (when running on such a KVM virtual machine) the Tensorflow docker containers will crash without writing anything in the stdout/err.

+To solve this, configure the KVM virtual machine to use the host processor.